“When you arise in the morning, think of what a precious privilege it is to be alive – to breathe, to think, to enjoy, to love.”

 Do something that you deep down think is the right thing.
 Do it right now.

-- Give a genuine compliment to someone at work or in your life.
+- Give a genuine and encouraging compliment to someone at work or in your life.

 - Help someone who seems lost with directions.

 Then add another thing that you think is the right thing to do.

 Have an apple instead of an unhealthy snack.

 When you feel like judging someone in your life or on TV or in the newspaper try to find a kinder and more understanding perspective.
 Smile and ask how someone's day is going (and really listen to the reply).

 Then add another thing.
 And another.